kirakosyan04/customer-churn-prediction/README.md

 - **ROC-AUC:** 0.8358
 - **Accuracy:** 0.7683

-Therefore, Random Forest was selected as the final model.

 ## Threshold Optimization for XGBoost

 The classification threshold was optimized for XGBoost to improve churn detection performance.